phac-nml/irida/doc/user/user/samples/index.md

 Adding a new sample
 -------------------

-Samples can be manually added to a project, you can do so by clicking on the 'New Sample Button' in the samples menu.
+You can add a new sample to the project if you have the project Manager role on the project.
+To add a new sample to the project, click on the "Add New Sample" button in the "Samples" menu:

 ![New sample button](images/add-sample-button.png)